 Adaptive application controls do not support Windows machines for which AppLocker policy is already enabled by either group policy objects (GPO) or local security policy.
 As a security best practice, Azure Security Center will always try to create a publisher rule for applications that are selected to be allowed.
 And if an application doesn’t have publishing information, which means is not signed, a path rule will be created for that full path of the specified application.
 So just keep that in mind.

 Enable Adaptive Application Controls

-To enable and access adaptive application controls from Security Center dashboard, take the following steps:
+To enable and access adaptive application controls from the Azure Security Center dashboard, take the following steps:

 In this section, I want to show you how application violation is going to look like in Azure Security Center.